qwelyt/PaintWithMe/README.md

 PaintWithMe
 ===========

-A simple Java application that allowes P2P collaboration when painting.
+A simple Java application that allows P2P collaboration when painting.

 Compile all the files like so:
 **`    javac PaintWithMe.java Canvas.java Link.java`** <br>